alantss/create/auto-project/README.md

 <h2>Usage</h2>
 This script, when implemented correctly, will allow the user to create a new project directory and GitHub repository autonomously from the command line.
 After doing this, the script will then proceed to open up the newly created directory in Visual Studio Code.
 <br><br>After the steps above have been completed, the user should be able to use the command 'create project-name' from any directory on their machine.

+<h2>What I Learnt?</h2>
+- Working with batch (.bat) files.
+- Reaffirmed Python skills.
+- How to create beautiful a README file. :blush: